Gabriel-Em/42_AcademyPlus---Filler---/README.md

 A 42 (school) project that required us to create a player program to compete against other students on the famous (or not) Filler board.
 The principle is simple: two players take on each other on a board, and take turns placing the piece that the master of the game (supplied in the form of a Ruby executable) gives them, earning points.
 The game stops as soon as a piece can no longer be placed.
 Little playful project!

-For more details regarding the project see 'ft_printf - Subject(EN).pdf'
+For more details regarding the project see 'filler - Subject(EN).pdf'

 ## How to use